GayatriSriya/WrapRush_Analysis/README.md

 SQL: MySqlWorkBench

 Dataset:
 The dataset used in this project includes information about WrapRush's orders, roll types, and delivery times.
-It has been anonymized for privacy and includes synthetic data for the purpose of analysis.